What NOT to Do On Social Media: Startup Edition

-In social media terms, this means not only keeping your discourse authentic and civil, but also reciprocating likes and shares.
-By re-sharing and commenting on someone’s post with your followers, you’re showing that you took the time to read their content, make a thoughtful comment of your own, then share it with your people.
+In social media terms, this means keeping your discourse authentic and civil and reciprocating likes and shares.
+By re-sharing and commenting on someone's post with your followers, you show that you took the time to read their content, make thoughtful comments, and then share it with your people.

 Do NOT rely solely on influencers for your SEO clout.

-We’re not saying don’t seek out the input and assistance of influencers in your industry.
-What we’re saying is don’t rely solely on these folks to increase your SEO juice.
-Influencers can have limited reach outside their own niche, so if you’re not careful you can end up pigeonholed.
+We're not saying don't seek the input and assistance of influencers in your industry.
+We're saying don't rely solely on these folks to increase your SEO juice.
+Influencers can have limited reach outside their niche, so you can end up pigeonholed if you're not careful.

-Along with that, influencers can have a limited lifespan in terms of relevance.
-They come and go faster than ever before, due in no small part to the fickle nature of the very medium they embrace, social media.
+Influencers can also have a limited lifespan in terms of relevance.
+They come and go faster than ever before, due in no small part to the fickle nature of the medium they embrace, social media.

 Our advice here is to stick with the big players in your industry, the folks who maybe were around before social media took off are more likely to still be around after it fades.

 Social media is a great way to engage potential customers and showcase your fancy new widget (or digital widget).
 It is also a great place to flush your reputation down the drain.
 Don't let that happen.
 Follow these simple guidelines to ensure you get the most out of your presence and avoid that drain!